inbarajaldrin/vlm_isaac_sim/isaac_exts/inv-kin-ctrl/README.md

-# ROS2 Joint State Subscriber & Articulation Controller
+# Inverse Kinematic Control Extension

 ## Overview

-This extension for **NVIDIA Isaac Sim** integrates ROS2 joint state subscription with robot articulation control.
-It uses OmniGraph to manage ROS2 data flow and robot movement, providing a seamless bridge between Isaac Sim and ROS2.
+This extension for **NVIDIA Isaac Sim** provides tools to control the UR5e robot using **inverse kinematics (IK)** and direct joint commands.
+It integrates an **Lula IK Solver** to compute Cartesian targets for the robot and allows interactive joint control through a user-friendly UI.

 ## Features

-- **Create UR5e Robot**: Adds the UR5e robot to the simulation environment.
+- **Load UR5e Robot**: Adds the UR5e robot into the simulation environment.
-- **Import Action Graph**: Dynamically creates an OmniGraph for ROS2 communication and articulation control.
-- **Listen to ROS Topic**: Subscribes to a specified ROS2 joint state topic.
-- **Link Joints to Graph**: Connects ROS2 joint state outputs to the articulation controller.
+- **Lula IK Solver**: Provides inverse kinematic solutions for target Cartesian positions and orientations.
+- **Joint Control**: Allows direct input and manipulation of joint positions for the robot.
+- **Cartesian Control**: Enables users to set target positions (X, Y, Z) and orientations (Roll, Pitch, Yaw).
-- **Play/Stop Simulation**: Starts or stops the simulation for real-time visualization.
+- **Play/Stop Simulation**: Easily start or stop the simulation to visualize changes.

 ---

 ## Prerequisites

-- NVIDIA Isaac Sim 2023.1.1 or later
+- **NVIDIA Isaac Sim** 2023.1.1 or later
-- ROS2 installed and configured
-- UR5e robot USD asset available in Omniverse
+- **UR5e robot USD asset** (available in Omniverse).
-- Python dependencies for Isaac Sim and ROS2:
+- Python dependencies for Isaac Sim:
-  - `omni.graph.core`
-  - `omni.isaac.ros2_bridge`
+  - `omni.isaac.motion_generation`
-  - `omni.isaac.core_nodes`
+  - `omni.isaac.core`
   - `omni.kit.uiapp`
+  - `omni.isaac.dynamic_control`

 ---